Pearson BTEC Level 5 HND in Computing (RQF)

 - E-Commerce & Strategy

-Actual Specialist units may be subject to change if sufficient number of students decide to follow one of the six specialist pathways offered by Pearson.
+Cisco “CCNAv7”, Cisco “Cybersecurity Essentials” & Microsoft Azure Cloud Computing are integrated in the BTEC L5 HND in computing programme.
+Actual optional units may be subject to change if sufficient number of students decide to follow one of the six specialist pathways offered by Pearson.
 The course will also develop a broad range of transferable skills, which include communicating, team work, planning & organising, problem solving, IT skills and numerical techniques.

-- E-learning supervised by a tutor in real time
+- 5% e-Learning supervised by a tutor in real time, guest speakers and field trips (Optional).

 How is the course assessed

-Assessment is through a series of assignments including written assignments, group work, presentations and time-constrained assessments.
+Assessment is through a series of assignments including 95% written assignments, 4% group work, 1% presentations. the grades in each subject unit are shown as:

 Where next - Further Studies